-They include the spouse and children below 21 years of age.
-For pass holders who earn a fixed monthly salary of at least $10,000, they may bring in their parents on the Long Term Visit Pass.
-It is to be noted that Dependants will often have to present the Employment pass to which they relate in order to access certain services in Singapore.
-As an example, Dependant pass holders cannot get the following services on their own accord: a mobile phone contract, an Internet provider or a TV provider, etc.
+It should be noted that dependants will typically need to present the Employment Pass that they are attached to, in order to access certain services in Singapore.
+As an example, Dependant Pass holders cannot get the following services on their own accord: a mobile phone contract, an internet provider or a TV provider.

-Both Employment and Dependant passes are granted by the Ministry of Manpower for periods ranging from 1 to 5 years and are renewable upon expiry.
+Both EP and DP are granted by the Ministry of Manpower for periods ranging from 1 to 3 years and are renewable upon expiry.

 Entrepreneur Pass (EntrePass)

 The EntrePass is designed for foreigners who intend to move to Singapore to start a business.
 Applicants must own at least 30% of a newly incorporated Private Limited (Pte.
 Ltd.) company that is registered under ACRA for less than 6 months at the time of application.
 The paid-up capital must be at least $50,000 and documentary proof from a local bank is required.
 In addition, the business must meet one of the 4 other requirements: ownership of Intellectual Property (IP), investment by accredited venture capitalist/business angel, conducting ongoing research with a recognized institution or incubatee at a Singapore Government supported incubator.

 Personalized Employment Pass